scheinerman/SimpleGraphAlgorithms.jl/README.md

   the vertices of `H` that gives the isomorphism.
 If the graphs are not isomorphic, an error is raised.

-* `iso2(G,H)` has the same functionality as `iso`, but applies various preprocessing to speed up the optimization.
-If the graphs are vertex transitive, this probably won't help.
-But if they have small automorphism groups, this will likely speed things up considerably.
-It will also likely detect when the given graphs are not isomorphic faster than `iso` will.

 * `is_iso(G,H)` checks if the two graphs are isomorphic.

 * `is_iso(G,H,d)` checks if the dictionary `d` is an isomorphism